What Supervision Is

 Normative (Managerial)

-The normative domain is about standards.
+The normative domain refers to accountability, best-practice principles, ethical and legal considerations, and compliance with organisational procedures and professional standards for the wellbeing of the users or clients.
+It is about standards.
 Ensuring the supervisee meets professional and organisational standards.
 Holding her accountable to ethical and legal requirements.

 In a school: ensuring a teacher uses approved methods.
 Holding her to the school’s standards.
 Catching ethical lapses.